mezzatab/Machine-Learning-Engineering-Nano-degree/README.md

 # Machine-Learning-Engineering-Nano-degree
-Udacity's Machine Learning Nanodegree project files and notes.
+Udacity's Machine Learning Nanodegree project files

-This repository contains project files and lecture notes for Udacity's Machine Learning Engineer Nanodegree program which I started working on in November 2017.
+This repository contains project files which I have accomplished for Udacity's Machine Learning Engineer Nanodegree program from November 2017 by January 2018.
 The Machine Learning Engineer Nanodegree is an online certification.
-It involves

-Courses in supervised learning, unsupervised learning and reinforcement learning and Six projects (p0-p5 in this directory).
-Courses include lecture videos, quizzes and programming problems.
-These courses were developed by Georgia Tech, Udacity, Google and Kaggle.

-This directory includes lecture project code (p0 to p5).
+It involves Courses in supervised learning, unsupervised learning, reinforcement learning and deep learning.
+Deep neural network section covers the topics deep neural networks, convolutional neural network and transfer learning.
+Each major section requires you to submit a project to fulfill the credits.
+As a final project (capstone project), you have the freedom to choose your own project.
+The course  was developed by Georgia Tech, Udacity, Google and Kaggle.

+The list of projects I have accomplished and upload it under this directory.

+### The foundation of machine learning, descriptive statistics.
+1. Titanic Survival Exploration
+2. Predicting Boston Housing Prices

+### Supervised Learning ###
+3. Finding Donors for CharityML

+### Unsupervised Learning ###
+4. Creating Customer Segments

+### Reinforcement Learning ###
+4. Train a Smartcab to Drive

+### Deep Learning ###
+5. Dog Breed Classifier

+### Capstone project/Final project ###
+I am providing a list of options for my final project.
+Any comments are appreciated.